-Precisely is a global leader in data integrity, providing accuracy and consistency in data for 12,000 customers in more than 100 countries, including 90 percent of the Fortune 100.
-Precisely enables companies to integrate, verify, locate, and enrich their data to power better business decisions.
-To learn more, visit www.precisely.com.
+Precisely is the global leader in data integrity, providing accuracy and consistency in data for 12,000 customers in more than 100 countries, including 99 of the Fortune 100.
+Precisely's data integration, data quality, data governance, location intelligence, and data enrichment products power better business decisions to create better outcomes.
+Learn more at www.precisely.com.